The Synthetic Online Conversations (SOC) Dataset

 Known Limitations

 Conversations generated so far are viewable in the SOC Visualizer.
 Both SOC-2602 and SPB-2602 are released under CC BY 4.0.
-Generation scripts, seed samples, and prompt templates are on the dev branch for now — a tagged release will follow.
+Generation scripts, seed samples, and prompt templates live on the dev branch for now — a tagged release will follow.

 bibtex